96boards/documentation/iot/uranus/guides/README.md

 ---
-title: Useful Guides for boardname
+title: Useful Guides for Uranus Board
-permalink: /documentation/consumer/uranus/guides/
+permalink: /documentation/iot/uranus/guides/
 ---

 # Useful Guides

 These guides will help to get you started with a variety of available on-boards software

-## Debian
+## OS1

 Coming Soon...

-## Android
+## OS2

 Coming Soon...